omerlatif123/Envirocabs-milestone-project1/README.md

 <strong>Hero images</strong>- issue with quality of free images online, replaced images with higher quality ones as on other devices images looked grainy and blurred.

-Booking form-

-Overflow issues- when using website on any devices there was a gap being created so advise from students on slack to use unicorn revealer to work out where overflow is on the page, then I used dev tools to work out what was causing problem released some container margin-right and left were set at 15px when I corrected this to 0px for both, this resolved the issue and the overflow disappeared.
+<strong>Overflow issues</strong>- when using website on any devices there was a gap being created so advise from students on slack to use unicorn revealer to work out where overflow is on the page, then I used dev tools to work out what was causing problem released some container margin-right and left were set at 15px when I corrected this to 0px for both, this resolved the issue and the overflow disappeared.

 # Technologies Used